simonrevill/tdd-shopping-cart/README.md

 ~~_Apply 5% discount if total gross value is over £100_~~

-Apply 10% discount if total gross value is over £200
+~~_Apply 10% discount if total gross value is over £200_~~

+Get '£0.00' as net value if cart is empty